vatpac-technology/pilot-resources/docs/radio-telephony/controlledaerodromes.md

 **VFR**

 Request:`"[Station (Tower/Ground/Delivery/Approach/Center)] [Callsign] for [Destniation] Request clearance"`

-<Sub>note, if the controller is a Center or approach, it's suggested you specify what airport you are in, especially if you are not at their primary airport.</Sub>

 Clearance:`"[Callsign] cleared [destination] via [First point]/Direct, runway [Identifier] climb/not above [ALT] Departures [Freq]"`